Logiqx/gps-wizard/docs/gpx/issues/gpsbabel.md

 Without the schema location it is impossible to validate the GPX files using SAXCount as described by [TopoGrafix](https://www.topografix.com/gpx_validation.asp).

-An example of a valid GPX 1.0 header:
+An example of a GPX 1.0 file specifying `xmlns:xsi` and `xsi:schemaLocation`:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>